jeremeamia/Add-Another/README.markdown

 - **allowRemove** - If true, then a remove link will be added automatically
 - **removeClass** - The class of the remove link
 - **addLinkText** - The text of the add another link
+- **addLinkClass** - The class of the add another link (by default, 'add-another-x' where '.x' appears in selector used to indicate what will be duplicated.)
 - **removeLinkText** - The text of the remove link
 - **onFull** - A callback to be executed after an item is added and the group is full
 - **onNotFull** - A callback to be executed after an item is added and the group is NOT full